 .Action-name

-is a request that checks if the visitor’s session is still active.
+is a request to see if the visitor’s session is still active.
 The frequency of the ping is set in Piwik PRO tag settings. - Click

 ppms.php

-and check the following items:- Status is 200 OK.
-This means that tracking works correctly.
+and check the following items:- Status code: 202.
+This means that tracking is working correctly.

 - If you need further information, navigate to Console.

-- If the tracking is broken, you’ll see an error message in the console.
+- If the tracking code is broken, you’ll see an error message in the console.

 - In Console, you can also use the following calls: